This site requires a more recent version of Adobe Flash Player to function properly.

 AMD manufactures and markets microprocessors used in servers, desktop PCs, and notebook PCs.
 Microprocessors are a PC's Central Processing Unit (CPU) or the "brain" behind the computer.
 A microprocessor is the single most important component that drives computer power and performance.
 Additionally, AMD manufactures Graphics Processor Units (GPUs), which are used in PCs to process information for graphics displays.
 AMD sells its processors primarily to PC manufacturers such as Dell, HP, Sony, and Toshiba.

-We believe the Desktop and Notebook Processors divisions are the two most valuable segments within AMD for the following reasons:
+We believe that 'Enterprise, Embedded and Semi-Custom', 'Graphics' and 'Server Processors' divisions are the two most valuable segments within AMD for the following reasons:

 On-going server virtualization